Beagle

 Unique facts and fascinating details

-- Beagles have approximately 220 million scent receptors, compared to about 5 million in humans.
+- Beagles possess over 220 million scent receptors, compared to the approximately 5 million found in humans.

 Frequently Asked Questions